 Corporate India is doing it, when you least expect it

-43% of the time is spent on mobile training after office hours!
+Employees spent 43% of their time in mobile training after office hours

 ‘Learn anytime and anywhere’ may sound like a clichéd bullet point in a sales deck pitch for mobile training made to Corporate India.
 But that, of course, is before we bring in some hardcore analytics into the fray.

-A recent report by Kantar IMRB & Mobile Marketing Association Global, revealed that Indians, on an average spend roughly 4 hours a day on their smartphones, surpassing time spent on any other media1.
+A recent report by Kantar IMRB & Mobile Marketing Association Global, disclosed that an average Indian spends roughly around 4 hours a day on their smartphone overtaking the time spent on any other media.

-In fact, the average time spent by consumers o the smartphone in a day, is equivalent to the time spent by them accessing TV in an entire week.
+In fact, in a day the average time spent by a consumer on a smartphone is roughly equivalent to the total watch hours viewed on TV in an entire week.